ammeyjohn/OpenTrends/OpenTrends.md

 # Mobile #
 * [Appium](http://appium.io/) (**Apache v2.0**) - Appium is an open source, cross-platform test automation tool for native, hybrid and mobile web apps.
+* [Brick](http://mozilla.github.io/brick/index.html) (**Apache v2.0**) - Brick is a bundle of reusable UI components created to enable rapid development of cross-browser and mobile-friendly HTML5 web applications.

 # Python #
 * [PredictionIO](http://prediction.io) (**AGPL v3.0 for server and Apache License v2.0 for SDKs**) - PredictionIO is an open source machine learning server for software developers to create predictive features, such as personalization, recommendation and content discovery.